Let's review some of the concepts contained in the first 8 lessons.

 As we discussed in Discretionary Time and Money,

 the process of embedding ourselves in a living system can occur at different scales.
 For community sufficiency technologies the scale is a typical suburban neighborhood.
 In these neighborhoods are families already invested in their home.
 We can think of adding symbiotic plant, animal, bacterial and fungal processes within the matrix of the existing structures.
-With each process and with each participant added to the symbiosis of the neighborhood it becomes easier for the residents to obtain the food, clothing, education and health care they need to thrive.
+With each process and with each participant added to the symbiosis of the neighborhood it becomes easier for the residents to obtain the food, shelter, learning, health, belonging and purpose they need to thrive.
 Each existing neighborhood could become a cell of sustainability.
 Start with what your neighborhood has and build capacity to increase the flows that cycle back into the neighborhood.

-At the scale of a Community Investment Enterprise, there is an opportunity for the larger community to invest in the capacity to produce the food, clothing, shelter, education and health care that the community needs to thrive.
+At the scale of a Community Investment Enterprise, there is an opportunity for the larger community to invest in the capacity to produce the food, shelter, learning, health, belonging and purpose that the community needs to thrive.
 In the terms of this lesson, every community can invest in a cell of sustainability.
 We can start with an embryonic pattern of symbiotic interactions that taps into the human and biological potential latent in our community.
 It is an opportunity for every one in the community to invest in making our community more welcoming, more robust, more resilient . . .

-Our task at the Living Systems Institute is to heal nature, end poverty and abate climate change.
+Our task at the Living Systems Institute is to heal nature, produce abundance, pull carbon from the atmosphere and reduce the violence.
 The task requires that we develop the know how to form symbiotic patterns of interactions with the living things around us.
 The necessary patterns feature humans as key stone species interacting to produce the things humans (and all the participants) need to thrive.
 We will also need to show our siblings in the community the value they will receive from the investment we are asking.

 In the diagram Placing Processes in Proximity the cell of sustainability is placed within the flow of information.
 The participants seek out information from all the specialties and figure out how to make the symbiosis work.
-We would like you to be one of those participants seeking the know how that will allow humans to heal nature, end poverty and abate climate change . . . creating the world that we want for our great grandchildren.
+We would like you to be one of those participants seeking the know how that will allow humans to heal nature, produce abundance, pull carbon from the atmosphere and reduce the violence . . . creating the world that we want for our great grandchildren.
 In other words, we would like you to become an Agent of Habitat.

 For those who are in proximity to the Living Systems Institute (or could be) we offer an internship program.
 In this program you will participate directly in the research, design, prototyping and testing of the technology of symbiosis described in this lesson.
 There is a more detailed explanation in the page Internship Program.
 Download the application linked on that page and e-mail it to LSI c/o David Braden executive director.